Aider-AI/aider/examples/README.md

 # Using `aider` chat to code with GPT-4

-Below are some example transcripts that show how you can chat with the `aider` command line tool to generate and edit code with GPT-4.
+Below are some example chat transcripts that show how you can chat with the `aider` command line tool to generate and edit code with GPT-4.

 There are a few things worth taking note of:

   - `aider` will add certain source files to the chat session.
 Once added, these files are available for review and editing by GPT-4.
 Sometimes the files are added directly from the command line.
-Other times GPT-4 requests to see them, and they are added after the user approves.
+Other times GPT-4 requests to see other files in the repo, and they are added after the user approves.
-  - It will automatically apply code edits proposed by GPT-4 to the source files.
+  - Code edits proposed by GPT-4 are applied to the source files by `aider`.
   - After applying the edits, `aider` will commit them to git with a senisble commit message.

 ## Example chat transcripts